Ralph Northam: Early life, family history, and education

 Northam was born in the town of Nassawadox on Virginia's Eastern Shore on September 13, 1959.
 He and his older brother of two years, Thomas, were raised on a water-side farm, just outside Onancock, Virginia.
 The family grew a variety of crops and tended livestock on their 75 acre property.
 As a teenager, Northam worked on a ferry to Tangier Island and as a deckhand on fishing charters; he also worked on a neighbor's farm and as a "stock boy" at Meatland grocery store.
 He and Thomas attended desegregated public schools.
 Northam graduated from Onancock High School, where his class was predominately African American.

 Northam's mother, Nancy B. Shearer, was originally from Washington, D.C.
 She was a part-time nurse at Northampton-Accomack Memorial Hospital, and her father was a surgeon.
 Nancy Shearer died in 2009.
-Northam's father, Wescott B. Northam, served as a lawyer and is a veteran of World War II; he entered politics in the 1960s, serving three terms as Commonwealth's Attorney for Accomack County, Virginia.
-After losing election to a fourth term, Wescott Northam was appointed as a Circuit Court judge for Accomack and Northampton counties.
-Wescott Northam's own father, Thomas Long Northam, had served as a judge in the same court.
+Northam's father, Wescott B. Northam, who died at age 100 in 2025, served in the U.S. Navy during World War II and worked as a lawyer after graduation from the University of Virginia Law School in 1949; he entered politics in the 1960s, serving three terms as Commonwealth's Attorney for Accomack County, Virginia.
+After losing election to a fourth term, Wescott Northam was appointed as a District Court judge for Accomack and Northampton counties, and occasionally served as a senior judge after his retirement.
+Wescott Northam's own father, Thomas Long Northam, had served as a circuit judge in the same area.